Hours Worked and the U.S. Distribution of Real Annual Earnings 1976-2019: Data

-We employ data from the Annual Social and Economic Supplement of the Current Population Survey (or March CPS) for the 41~survey years from 1976 to 2016, which report annual earnings, weeks worked, and usual hours of work per week in the previous calendar year.
+We employ March CPS data from 1976 to 2019 for annual earnings, weeks worked, and usual hours of work per week in the previous calendar year.
 We restrict our analysis to those aged 24--65 years in the survey year.
-This produces a sample of 1,794,466 males and 1,946,957 females, with an average annual sample size of 43,767 males and 47,487 females.
+This produces a sample of 1,933,659 males and 2,098,894 females.
 Annual sample sizes range from a minimum of 30,767 males and 33,924 females in 1976 to a maximum of 55,039 males and 59,622 females in 2001.
+Annual earnings are reported as wage and salary incomes.
+Hourly wages are defined as annual earnings divided by annual hours worked.
+Annual hours worked last year (hereafter annual hours) are the product of weeks worked and usual hours of work per week.
+The same level of annual hours can reflect different combinations of hours and weeks and this has implications for evaluating changes along the extensive and intensive margins.
+We discuss this in Section \ref{sec:results}.